vorble/platform/REFERENCE.md

 set -eu

 # This function should output a series of feature names of features which must
+# additionally be set up along with this feature.
+list_features() {
+    echo "feature/necessary-package"
+}

+# This function should output a series of feature names of features which must
 # be FULLY set up BEFORE this feature can be set up.
 list_prerequisites() {
     echo "feature/test-prerequisite"
 }

+# This function should unpack or acquire somehow the feature.
+unpack() {
+}

-# This function should output a series of feature names of features which must
+# This function should build the feature.
-# additionally be set up along with this feature.
-list_features() {
+build() {
-    echo "feature/necessary-package"
 }

 # This function is called before the system's package manager is run for the